d-akhil-kumar/log-panda/notes/Kafka-Notes.md

 ### Example: `brokers = 3, partitions = 2, RF = 2, ISR = 2`

 -   Topic has 2 partitions → each has **1 leader + 1 follower** spread
-    across brokers.Broker 1 (partion 1), Broker 2 (partion 2, replica of partion 1), Broker 3 (replica of partion 2)\
+    across brokers.Broker 1 (partion 1), Broker 2 (partion 2, replica of partion 1), Broker 3 (replica of partion 2)
--   ISR=2 means both replicas must acknowledge writes.
-After leader one more follower data should be synced (2 = leader + follower) \
+-   ISR=2 means both leader and one replica must acknowledge writes.
+After leader one more follower data should be synced (2 = leader + follower)

+**Scenarios**:

-**Scenarios**: 1. **1 broker down** → If leader is down, controller re-elects follower as leader.
-Writes continue. if broker 1 is down, then replica of partion 1 (which is in broker 2) will become the leader and producers who were suppose to send messages to partion 1 (broker 1) will now be sent to broker 2. till broker 1 is back up, and then both the partions (1 + its replica ) will sync again. \
+-   **1 broker down** → If leader is down, controller re-elects follower as a leader.
+Writes continue. if broker 1 is down, then replica of partion 1 (which is in broker 2) will become the leader and producers who were suppose to send messages to partion 1 (broker 1) will now be sending to broker 2. till broker 1 is back up, and then both the partions (1 + its replica ) will sync again.
-2. **2 brokers down** → Some partitions unavailable, data loss risk.\
+-   **2 brokers down** → Some partitions unavailable, data loss risk.
-3. **ISR shrink** (one follower lags) → Producers with `acks=all` will block until ISR restored.
+-   **ISR shrink** (one follower lags) → Producers with `acks=all` will block until ISR restored.
 When broker-1 comes back.
 Broker-1 will fetch missing data from broker-2.
 Once it catches up, ISR goes back to 2.
 Producer’s acks=all resumes waiting for both.

 ------------------------------------------------------------------------